DigiLive/pr-dependencies-action/README.md

 ## Example usage

-Just add the following to a `.yml` file in your `.github/workflows/` folder.
+Add the following to a `.yml` file in your `.github/workflows/` folder.

 ```yaml
 on: